Routes

 via Pontypridd, Pontypool, Caerwent, Chepstow & Chippenham.

-(in summer this service was extended to Brighton on Fri/Sat/Sun's).
+(* Summer service extended to Brighton on Fri/Sat/Sun's).

 Saturdays only: 24 May to 12 October 1968